Agent memory system review

 Write from the code outward:

-- Opening paragraph: what the system is, what it is for, who built it.
-Include the repository URL.
+• Opening paragraph: what the system is, what it is for, who built it.
+Include caller-supplied source identity when available.

-- Trace-derived learning placement: include this section only when the code-grounded review finds a qualifying trace-derived learning mechanism; if included, also add
+• Trace-derived learning placement: include this section only when the code-grounded review finds a qualifying trace-derived learning mechanism; if included, also add trace-derived to tags.

 Every review should end with explicit Relevant Notes: links into the KB.